 All scripture quotations, unless otherwise indicated, are taken from the New King James Version.
 NKJV®.
 Copyright© 1979, 1980, 1982 by Thomas Nelson Publishers.
 Copy used for this work published by the American Bible Society, New York, NY.
 Used by permission.
 All rights reserved.
-Suras and Ayats from the Holy Quran, English translation of the meanings and Commentary, Revised and Edited by, The Presidency of Islamic Researches, IFTA, Call and Guidance.
-All rights reserved.

-Original Copyright © 2000 by Charles E. Darnell, all rights reserved.
+Copyright © 2015 by Charles E. Darnell, all rights reserved.
+Revision © 2019 by Charles E. Darnell, all rights reserved.

-Edited with the assistance of Teresa Spurling (my wife), PhD, NBCT and fully revised in 2015.
+Edited with the assistance of Teresa Spurling (my wife), PhD, NBCT